« View All Posts

 William has been a truck driver since 2001 and has been driving for ATS for a decade.
 He has both tanker and open-deck experience.

 It’s like you’re playing a video game — navigating between obstacles with an oversized monkey throwing banana peels at you.
-If you’re not careful, it’s easy to speed through work zones, get a citation or get into an accident.
+If you’re not careful, it’s easy to speed through work zones, get a citation, or get into an accident.

 I’ve been driving since 2001 and I’ve worked at ATS for almost 10 of those years.
-I’ve primarily moved open-deck freight, but I do have some tanker experience too.
+I’ve primarily moved open-deck freight, but I have some tanker experience too.
 So, I’ve had my fair share of experience driving through construction work, getting stuck for hours in stop-and-go traffic and finding alternate routes to avoid work zones.

-These tips will help you navigate construction season and avoid any problems getting your loads delivered on time.
+These tips will help you navigate construction season and avoid any problems getting your loads delivered on time:

 Digger on the side of a road.